hasindu2008/f5c/_docs/commands.md

 * `-x STR`:
   Parameter profile to be used for maximising the performance to a particular computer system.
 The profile parameters are always applied before other options, i.e., the user can override these parameters explicitly.
 Some example profiles are laptop, desktop, hpc.
 See [profiles](https://f5c.page.link/profiles) for the full list and details.
 * `--iop INT`:
   Number of I/O processes to read FAST5 files [default value: 1].
 Increase this value if reading FAST5 limits the overall performance.
-A higher value is always preferred for systems with multiple disks (RAID) and network file systems.
+A higher value (can be as high as 64) is always preferred for systems with multiple disks (RAID) and network file systems.
 * `--min-mapq INT`:
   Minimum mapping quality of an alignment (MAPQ in the BAM record) to be considered for methylation calling [default value: 20].
 * `--secondary=yes|no`: